dgp34/eecs397_ros_hw/README.md

 # eecs397_ros_hw
-Repository to compile all EECS 397 ROS assignments.
+Repository to compile all EECS 397 - Modern Robotic Programming (ROS) assignments from Fall 2016.